Autumn Term 2 2022

 - images that pan across the screen and zoom in/out

 - text on the screen: content as well as titles

 - range of images to showcase the content – they were black and white to reflect the time period

 We then looked at what ‘green screen‘ is as this is something we are going to be using in our project this half term – again, none of the children have used green screen before.
 They were all extremely excited to see how green screen works!

 We are continuing our fantastic topic of Ancient Greece this half term.
 Year 5 absolutely loved learning about Ancient Greece last half term and have expressed an interest in learning more about Ancient Greek gods and goddesses, the Olympics, wars and much more!
 This half term is going to be all around Year 5’s interests so it’s going to be a great one!
 Year 5 will then dive deeper into comparing Ancient Greece with other significant time periods they have studied.
 We will present this information using a Venn diagram where we will apply our mathematical skills.
-We have a very exciting Ancient Greek themed day towards the end of the half term where we will dress up as Ancient Greeks and continue to explore this time period including the Olympics and the food they ate!
-We also have an exciting Ancient Greek workshop this half term too!
-We have so much more to learn about Ancient Greece so it is going to be a busy half term!
+We have a very exciting Ancient Greek themed day on Tuesday 29th November where we will dress up as Ancient Greeks and continue to explore this time period further – this will be on the day when we have a very exciting History workshop in school, through a company called Past Productions.

 In Music this half term, the children will continue to build their understanding of rhythm and keeping in time with others and the beat.
 They will also have the opportunity to develop their own rhythms, including call & response.
 Holding a part within a round, playing from memory and playing solo or in an ensemble will also be skills that the children develop this half term.
 Year 5 are really enjoying learning about the Dhol drums and will continue to develop their historical understanding of this type of drumming this half term.